OlivierHnt/RadiiPolynomial.jl/docs/src/index.md

 \end{cases}
 ```

-It proves that a genuine analytic solution lies within `inf(ie)` of a polynomial approximation.
+It proves that an analytic solution lies within `inf(ie)` of a polynomial approximation.

 ```@example index
 using RadiiPolynomial, LinearAlgebra